How to fix Session Has Expired error on the Internet

 - Date or time not correct - Make sure the date and time are properly set on your computer.

 - Firewall or proxy - If you are connecting to the Internet behind a firewall or through a proxy, the firewall or proxy may be restricting or prohibiting the session from being established.

-- Other site related issue - If this issue is only occurring on a certain site and you're not encountering any of the above-related issues it's possible that it could be the site encountering an issue.
+- Other site related issue - If this issue is only occurring on a certain site and you're not encountering any of the above-related issues it's possible that there could be a problem with the site.
 Contact the company or Webmaster to verify the problem is not on their end.

 Can I increase the length of time a session expires?